camwestwood/xapi/recipes/vle/assignment-graded.md

 			"extensions":{
 				"http://xapi.jisc.ac.uk/dueDate": "2016-02-05T17:59:45.000Z"
 			}
 		}
 ```

 ### Context
-The context for assignment graded is based on contextA on the [common structures](/common_structures.md#contexta), except an instructor may be present.
+The Context for assignment graded is based on ContextA on the [common structures](/common_structures.md#contexta) page, except that an instructor may be present.

 <table>
 <tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>